 Coming back to roots

-Bibhu has become a global name in the fashion circles, thanks to the heavy influence of Odisha’s craft during the formative years of his life.
+Bibhu Mohapatra has become a global name in the fashion circles, thanks to the heavy influence of Odisha’s craft during the formative years of his life.
 “As a child, I was enamoured of colours.
 My mother’s jewellery, her saris, the pipli and ikat work from the region — all this stayed with me.
 I feel that my heritage gives me that edge in making my clothes more modern,” he added.
 Over the years, he has used some of the textile traditions of his home state, particularly ikat, to create interesting juxtapositions and introduce the rich textiles of Odisha to the audience in the West.
 Back home, he collaborates with local weavers for various projects.
 One such was Make In Odisha Conclave in which he teamed up with state government to create a special collection as part of the Handloom Revival Project.

 View this post on Instagram